SAP-samples/fiori-elements-opensap/week1/unit6.md

     ![overall status criticality](images/unit6/StatusCriticality_2.png)

     Save and activate the draft table and then activate also the behavior definition file `ZI_FE_TRAVEL_######` which is still open in your editor.
 The error disappears as soon as the behavior definition is activated.
+If ADT still shows the error, close the behavior definition and open it again.

 3. To be able to use the new field within UI annotations you need to take it over to the projection view of the travel entity `ZC_FE_TRAVEL_######`.
 Insert the field `OverallStatusCriticality` just below the definition for the field `OverallStatus` (see line 7 in the coding fragment).